seek-oss/skuba/docs/development-api/github.md

 `undefined` is returned instead of a commit ID when there are no changes to push.

-Please note: this will not update the local Git repository by default unless `updateLocal` is specified.
+This function is roughly equivalent to `git add --all && git commit && git push`, but it will not update the local Git repository unless `updateLocal` is specified.

 ```typescript
 import { GitHub } from 'skuba';